 “The basic message of 1 Peter concerns suffering.
-It is obvious that the people to whom it was written were suffering because of their faith in Jesus Christ.
+It is obvious that the people to whom Peter wrote were suffering because of their faith in Jesus Christ.
 Undoubtedly, this persecution took many different forms.
 We know that some of what they were subjected to involved being falsely charged with evil (1 Pet.
 2:11-12).
 Those who have been wrongly accused of something know that it is not easy to endure.
 False accusations take a great toll on one emotionally.
 However, it seems that their suffering involved more than mere talk, for Peter calls it a “fiery trial” that was testing their faith (1 Pet.
 4:12).

 “Not only is Peter instructing them on how to deal with suffering for the sake of one’s affiliation with Jesus, but above all else he teaches them that they must remain faithful to the very faith that is bringing the persecution.
 This is a high price to pay, and, undoubtedly, a price they had not counted on when they became disciples.

 “If people are asked to pay a price, they must be convinced that what they are getting is worth the price they are paying.
 In this way 1 Pet.
 1:1-12 fits into the persecution theme of this letter.
 These words are Peter’s effort to convince his readers that the Christian faith is worth holding on to despite their suffering.
 What does Peter tell them about Christianity that makes it worth suffering for?
 He tells them about the future hope they have as Christians (1 Pet.
 1:3-4).
 Then, he tells them that their present trials will serve to prove that their faith is genuine (1 Pet.
 1:5-9).
 Finally, he looks at Christianity from the past (1 Pet.
 1:10-12).
 The prophets and even the angels were greatly interested in the faith they have had the honor of receiving.”
-[Gene Burgett, in Studies in 1 Peter, 2 Peter, and Jude, Edited by Dub McClish, 17th Annual Denton Lectures, 1998, p.
+[Summary & Theme are from: Gene Burgett, in Studies in 1 Peter, 2 Peter, and Jude, Edited by Dub McClish, Seventeenth Annual Denton Lectures, 1998, p.
 29].

 All five chapters in one file… 6000sgCombo